ksu-cs-textbooks/cis300/content/appendix/style/naming.md

 ### Methods

 Use pascal case.
-Make your names descriptive without abbreviations.
+Make your names descriptive without abbreviations (common abbreviations like "Min" are allowed).
 For example:

 ```c#
 private void InitializeComponent()